KimKirk/Funding-Analysis-and-Determination/README.md

 - File is hosted [here](https://drive.google.com/file/d/1YFKReH1ozTDovFwmeLqvfkV1LDfhMfDl/view?usp=sharing)

 ## Purpose:
 - The workbook was created for internal use by division personnel.
-It reduces the manual labor associated with determining grantee candidates for funding by automating the ranking process of grantee candidates and provides a more objective grantee determination process.
+It reduces the manual labor associated with determining candidates for funding by automating the ranking process of candidates and provides a more objective funding determination process.
 Ranking is calculated in real-time.

 ## Overview
 - Worksheet "Form Overview" provides: